- Explore Roman ruins in Tarragona

-Day 5: Transfer from Barcelona to Carcassonne & City Tour
+Day 6: Transfer from Perpignan to Carcassonne & City Tour

-In the morning, drive to Carcassone, a 4.5-hour train ride to the northwest.
-Check in to your hotel and pick up your rental car, then grab some lunch then head out for a private 3-hour tour of the city.
+In the morning, make the two-hour drive northwest to Carcassone.
+Check in to your hotel and eat lunch before your private three-hour tour of the city.

-You'll see well-preserved military and religious architecture in one of Europe's most beautiful cities as you learn about the city's history from a passionate historical guide by your side.
+View well-preserved military and religious architecture in one of Europe's most beautiful cities, and learn the history from a knowledgeable guide.
 You'll be transported back to the Middle Ages, during a time when the city's defenses were used to keep its occupants safe from attack.

-Tour one of Europe's most comprehensive and formidable defensive fortresses and see the city's 52 towers (35 internal walls and 17 external.
-As you walk through the fortress, let your imagination run wild as you picture boiling oil being poured on attacking armies.
-Walk down misleading stairs that sent enemy troops into a state of confusion and immerse yourself into the atmosphere of holy wars that raged in the city during the time of the Cathars.
+Tour one of Europe's most comprehensive and formidable defensive fortresses and see the city's 52 towers (35 internal walls and 17 external).
+Walk down misleading stairs that sent enemy troops into a state of confusion, and immerse yourself into the atmosphere of holy wars that raged in the city during the time of the Cathars.